 Felder has written 18 gardening books including several national award winners, including Passalong Plants which was honored by the Garden Writers Association as the “best written” in the county when it was published.
 His articles and photographs have appeared in countless magazines, including Fine Gardening, Landscape Architecture, Better Homes and Gardens, Horticulture, Garden Design, Organic Gardening, and the National Geographic; his garden has been featured in many.

 Southern Living magazine named Felder as one of “25 people most likely to change the South.”
-The distinctly non-stuffy longtime board member of the American Horticulture Society, Fellow of the Garden Writers Association and original Q&A guy for HGTV’s garden website, has been featured in three full-length articles about his exploits and philosophy in the New York Times, most recently for being the founder of Slow Gardening®.
+The distinctly non-stuffy longtime board member of the American Horticulture Society, Fellow of the Garden Writers Association and past president of several garden organizations including his state’s native plant society, Felder is the original Q&A guy for HGTV’s garden website, and has been featured in three full-length articles about his exploits and philosophy in the New York Times, most recently for being the founder of Slow Gardening®.

 When not traveling coast to coast with lectures, he splits his time between his celebrated Mississippi cottage garden and a Victorian terrace house herb garden in Lancashire, England.